Functional Abilities and Performance Standards

 Communication with Students

-Information is frequently transmitted to onsite students through Nightingmail/student email (http://mail.mccn.edu), the CARMELink student portal, the College newsletter (Carmel Rapper), and bulletin board notices.
-Onsite Students are expected to check their email, CARMELink and Canvas accounts frequently.
+Information is frequently transmitted to onsite students through Nightingmail student email (mail.mccn.edu), the CARMELink student portal, the College newsletter (Carmel Rapper), bulletin board notices, or messages placed in student mailboxes.
+Onsite Students are expected to check their email and CARMELink and Canvas accounts frequently and to check their mailboxes when they are on campus.
 The Marian Hall bulletin board across from the first floor elevators is used for general College announcements.

-Information is frequently transmitted to online students through student Nightingmail/student email (http://mail.mccn.edu), Canvas (http://mccn.instructure.com) and CARMELink (http://carmelink.mccn.edu/ICS/).
+Information is frequently transmitted to online students through student Nightingmail/ email (mail.mccn.edu), Canvas (http://mccn.instructure.com) and CARMELink (carmelink.mccn.edu/ICS/).
 Online students are expected to check their Nightingmail, Canvas and CARMELink accounts frequently, at a minimum of every 48 hours, as they will be held responsible for updates and new information contained in email communication and courses.

 Copyright is the legal protection of all forms creative expression on any form of media.